MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.rst

     def get_plugin_instance(self, plugin_id: str) -> Optional[Any]

-Return the current loaded plugin instance, or None if the plugin doesn't exist.
-With this api your plugin can access the same plugin instance to MCDR
+Return the `entrypoint <../basic.html#entrypoint>`__ module instance of the specific plugin, or None if the plugin doesn't exist

-It's quite important to use this instead of manually import the plugin you want if the target plugin needs to react to events from MCDR
+It's quite important to use this instead of manually import the plugin you want, if the target plugin is a `solo plugin <../plugin_format.html#solo-plugin>`__ and it needs to react to events from MCDR, since it's the only way to make your plugin be able to access the same plugin instance to MCDR

 Parameter *plugin_id*: The plugin id of the plugin you want